 SOUTH AFRICAN TOP SCORERS

-Below are the wines available in the UK to which I gave more than 17 points out 20 with approximate retail prices.
+Below are the wines available in the UK to which I gave more than 17 points out of 20 with approximate retail prices.

 Ken Forrester, FMC Chenin Blanc 2006 Stellenbosch £17